hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

 Honors and Awards
 ====

-- Received Green Card through **National Interest Waiver (NIW)** due to academic achievements, June 2019.
+- Obtained a Green Card in June 2019 through the **National Interest Waiver (NIW)** for academic achievements.
+As of September 2024, I am a U.S. citizen.

 - Ranked **5th** in the nation‑wide Azad university entrance exam for Bachelor of Science, summer 2009.